openimis/openimis-dist_dkr/README.md

     * `docker exec <CONTAINER ID> /create_user_db.bat`
-* build and start rest of the container (and backend) docker image: `docker-compose up` (note: at each start, openIMIS will apply the necessary database migrations to update the database scheme)
+* build and start rest of the container (and backend) docker image: `docker-compose up` (note: at each start, openIMIS will apply the necessary database migrations to update the database scheme) With this command, docker-compose.override.yml will be used.
+To use the main docker-compose file, it should be specified as `docker-compose -f docker-compose.yml up`
 * register your openIMIS superuser in the gateway:
   * list running containers and spot the gateway: `docker container ls` (the gateway should be named `openimis-gateway`)
   * connect to the gateway: `docker exec -it <CONTAINER ID> /bin/sh` (sh and not bash)